cosmii02/RacingDSX/Readme.md

-💛Does not work with DSX V3, support is planned but PRs would be awesome as well :)💛
+Tested and confirmed to work with DSX v2 and v3

 # Setting up DiRT Rally 1 / 2 for UDP Connection: